SFPC/sfpc.github.io/teachingasart.md

 Q: Am I too old or too young to participate?

 A: No, we welcome anyone above 18 years old.
-At SFPC, we had students who were fresh out of highschool and students who were tenured professors participating during their sabbatical.
+At SFPC, we've had students who were fresh out of high school and students who were tenured professors participating during their sabbatical.
 We aim to be a horizontal learning space.

 Q: Will I learn to code?